knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Add a struct to Kengine extensions.</p>
+Adds a struct to Kengine extensions.</p>
 <blockquote>
 <p>if your extension returns a struct, then it is added automatically and no need to call this method.
 </blockquote>